 - If that doesn’t work, you can work with a flight compensation company to help you get your compensation.
 They will take a flat fee from your winnings, but they can help you recover your losses.

 At the end of the day, if your flight is cancelled, you have rights.
 You are not required to take what they offer you just because they offered it.

 Flight delays and cancellations are relatively common, with tens of thousands occurring throughout the European Union alone.
 Still, many passengers don’t know that they can claim additional compensation under EC 261.
 If your Ireland flight is impacted by an issue within their control, you have the right to compensation.

 Ireland flight delays and cancellations are a normal part of travel, and if you face these issues and more, you could be eligible for compensation under this powerful regulation.
 All you have to do is file a claim with your airline to claim up to €600 in compensation for your troubles.
-This article was updated on June 2023.
+This article was updated in 2023.